rohit-wadhwa/git-repo-tools/CONTRIBUTING.md

-# Contributing to QuickWiki for GitHub
+# Contributing to GitRepoTools

-Thank you for your interest in contributing to QuickWiki for GitHub!
+Thank you for your interest in contributing to GitRepoTools!
 This document provides guidelines and instructions for contributing to this project.

 ## Code of Conduct